ltrgoddard/thesis/bibl.markdown

 ---, 'Housekeeping', in *Collected Poems* (1990), p.
 104
 ---, 'Is There a London Literary Racket?', *Twentieth Century* (June 1954), pp. 540--46
 ---, 'A Letter to Curtis Bradford', in *Collected Poems* (Manchester: Carcanet, 1990), pp. 98--99
----, *New & Selected Poems* (Middletown, CT: Wesleyan University Press, 1961)
+---, 'To a Brother in the Mystery', in *New & Selected Poems* (Middletown, CT: Wesleyan University Press, 1961), p.
+46
 ---, *The Poems of Doctor Zhivago* (Manchester: Manchester University Press, 1965)
 ---, *Purity of Diction in English Verse* (London: Chatto & Windus, 1952)
+---, 'A Reading of His Poems' (reading, University of Cincinnati, 29 March 1963), \<http://drc.libraries.uc.edu/bitstream/handle/2374.UC/696768/Elliston\_Donald\_Davie\_03--29--63\_A\_Track\_07.mp3?sequence=15\> [accessed 16 December 2014]
 ---, 'Remembering the Movement', in *The Poet in the Imaginary Museum: Essays of Two Decades*, ed. by Barry Alpert (Manchester: Carcanet, 1977), pp. 72--75
 ---, 'Spender Struggling', *The New Statesman*, 65 (29 March 1963), p.
 465
 ---, *These the Companions: Recollections* (Cambridge: Cambridge University Press, 1982)
 ---, *Thomas Hardy and British Poetry* (London: Routledge & Kegan Paul, 1973)
 --- and D.J.
 Enright, '*New Lines* and Mr. Tomlinson', *Essays in Criticism*, 7.2 (April 1957), pp. 343--45
+Dobran, Ryan, 'The Difficult Style: A Study of the Poetry of J.H.
+Prynne' (unpublished doctoral thesis, University of Cambridge, 2013)
-Dobran, Ryan, 'J.H.
+---, 'J.H.
 Prynne's "Aristeas, in Seven Years" and *The English Intelligencer*', *Journal of British and Irish Innovative Poetry*, 5.2 (2013), pp. 20--42
 Dodsworth, Martin, 'The Movement: Never and Always', in *The Oxford Handbook of Contemporary British and Irish Poetry*, ed. by Peter Robinson (Oxford: Oxford University Press, 2013), pp. 94--110
 Dubourg, Bernard,  *Chansons à la Journée-Lumière* (Damazan: privately printed, 1975)
 ---, *Lézard de Feu* (Damazan: privately printed, 1975)